 I made this focaccia many times, and I can confidently tell you that folding the dough on itself 40 times is sufficient to develop a good texture.
 It only takes a minute!

 Second proofing in the baking tray

 The second proofing in the pan allows the focaccia to grow and become lighter.

 It also allows air bubbles to form, which, thanks to the gluten network explained above, makes the focaccia tall, soft and airy.

 Poke with your fingertips

-The combination of the gooey undercooked dough with the crunchy part makes the focaccia truly irresistible when you bite into it.
+The combination of the gooey undercooked dough with the crunchy part makes the focaccia genuinely irresistible when you bite into it.

 Moreover, making holes with the tip of fingers allows the air released by yeasts to remain in the dough.

-A mistake would be to push the focaccia with the whole palm of the hand.
+A mistake would be to push the focaccia with the whole palm.

-If you do that, you would push the air out of the dough, making a too-flat and too-compact focaccia.
+If you do that, you will push the air out of the dough, making a too-flat and too-compact focaccia.